Last updated on February 27, 2025

 There are also some combat tricks and protection with Akroma's Will and Teferi's Protection.

-Some additions that I thought would be interesting to play with are Crackling Doom to get rid of at least some of the big nasties at the table and New Blood if you want to make one of those big nasties your own.
+Crackling Doom can get rid of at least some of the big nasties at the table, and New Blood allows you to make one of those big nasties your own.

 Beseech the Mirror

-Beseech the Mirror can get a lot of cool cards.
-In addition to the many creatures this gets, it also grabs typal-support cards like Heraldic Banner, Herald's Horn, Door of Destinies, and tons of other stuff
+Beseech the Mirror can tutor a lot of cool cards.
+In addition to the many creatures this gets, it also grabs typal-support cards like Patchwork Banner, Herald's Horn, and Door of Destinies, and tons of other stuff.

 Wincons